n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.workabletrigger.md

 # Workable Trigger node

-Use the Workable Trigger node to respond to events in recruiting platform [Workable](https://www.workable.com/){:target=_blank .external-link} and integrate Workable with other applications. n8n has built-in support for a wide range of Workable events, including candidate created and moved.
+Use the Workable Trigger node to respond to events in the [Workable](https://www.workable.com/){:target=_blank .external-link} recruiting platform and integrate Workable with other applications. n8n has built-in support for a wide range of Workable events, including candidate created and moved.

 On this page, you'll find a list of events the Workable Trigger node can respond to and links to more resources.